gauthamsathyan/practical-data-science-on-aws/README.md

 - Inspect the transformed data.
 - Query the Feature Store.

-!A screenshot of the Feature Store showing the online and offline features

 ### Lab 2: Train a review classifier with BERT and Amazon SageMaker